Ghulam Ali Okarvi: Biography

 Ghulam Ali was born in the small village of Babanian near Lalamusa, Gujrat in British India.
 His ancestors were founders of the village.
 Around five to six generations before his birth, they arrived from Srinagar and named the village Babanian.

 Okarvi's primary education was at Govt.
 Model Primary School in the neighbouring village Umar Chak and middle-level education at Middle School Jora Karnana in the neighbouring village Jora Karnana.
 He started his early Persian language education at Umer Chak.

-For higher education, he formally studied in Jamia Arabia Karimia Hanfia (branch of Anjuman Hizbul Ahnaf, Lahore) in Jalandhar, India and Hizb ul Ahnaf, Lahore.
-Furthermore, he was greatly influenced by different scholars of his era, including Naeem ud Deen Muradabadi, Ahmad Yaar Khan Naeemi, Abul Hasanat Qadri, Syed Muhammad Ashrafi, etc.
+For higher education, he formally studied in Jamia Arabia Karimia Hanfia (branch of Anjuman Hizbul Ahnaf, Lahore) in Jalandhar, India and Hizbul Ahnaf, Lahore.
+Furthermore, he was greatly influenced by different scholars of his era, including Naeem ud Deen Muradabadi, Ahmed Yaar Khan Naeemi, Abul Hasanat Qadri, Syed Muhammad Ashrafi, etc.

 He studied in Lahore with Abul Barakat Syed Ahmad Qadri from Hizb ul Ahnaf who gave him the title "Shaikh ul-Quran", later adopted by others.

 Okarvi died on Tuesday 11 June 2000 CE (11 Safar 1421h) at the age of 80 in Jinnah Hospital, Lahore.
 He was buried on land he owned in Ashraf ul Madaris, GT Road, Okara.